GoogleCloudPlatform/contact-center-ai-samples/goodbye-graffiti-agent/site/README.md

 1. Install [Node.js](https://nodejs.org/en) using your preferred method or package manager
 1. From this directory, run `npm install`
-1. Run `npm run build` to generate the static site in the `build` directory
+1. Run `npm start` to test your app locally

 ## Steps to deploy the web app to Firebase